caitlincroteau/smart-to-do-list/README.md

 - View all tasks connected to the list.
 - Create a new task, by clicking the plus sign icon on the bottom of the page.
-- Delete a task, by clicking on the trash bin icon next to the task you wish to delete.
+- Delete a task, by clicking on the trash bin icon next to the task you wish to delete (_to be implemented_).
-- Edit a task name, by clicking on the note pad icon next to the task you wish to edit.
+- Edit a task name, by clicking on the note pad icon next to the task you wish to edit (_to be implemented_).
 - Deselect a task, by clicking the checkbox next to the task.
 In future versions of the app, this will 'cross' the task off your list.

 ### Categories